mrsahin101/Video_Lectures/README.md

 - After getting ideas and writing them down, I will be thinking about them formulating them, and trying to drive conclusions from them to become better thinker and solve engineering problems.

+- This will a place where I dumb information that I learned through visual media.